Provincial episcopal visitor: History

-In December 2010, the bishops of Richborough and Ebbsfleet resigned to join the Roman Catholic Church.
-On 5 May 2011, their successors as PEVs were announced.
-In September 2021 Jonathan Goodall, the bishop of Ebbsfleet, also resigned to join the Roman Catholic church.
+In June 2022, it was announced that, from January 2023, oversight of traditionalist Anglo-Catholics in the west of Canterbury province (formerly the Bishop of Ebbsfleet's area) would be taken by a new Bishop of Oswestry, suffragan to the Bishop of Lichfield; while oversight of conservative evangelicals (formerly the duties of a Bishop of Maidstone) would be taken by the next Bishop of Ebbsfleet.
+On 10 December 2024, it was announced that Luke Irvine-Capel, the next Bishop of Richborough, would be "based" in the Diocese of Portsmouth.

-In June 2022, it was announced that, from January 2023, oversight of traditionalist Anglo-Catholics in the west of Canterbury province (formerly the Bishop of Ebbsfleet's area) would be taken by a new Bishop of Oswestry, suffragan to the Bishop of Lichfield; while oversight of conservative Evangelicals (formerly the duties of a Bishop suffragan of Maidstone) would be taken by the next Bishop of Ebbsfleet.
-On 10 December 2024, it was announced that Luke Irvine-Capel, the next Bishop suffragan of Richborough, would be "based" in the Diocese of Portsmouth.
+An independent review published in 2025 highlighted the unsustainable workload of one complementarian evangelical covering the whole of England and one traditionalist Anglo-Catholic bishop covering the Northern Province.
+It recommended an additional, part-time bishop for the Northern Province due to higher sacramental demand of Anglo-Catholic parishes and additional "deputisable support" for the Bishop of Ebbsfleet.